Azure/CloudIoTHack/HOL 2/HOL 2 - Functions and Event Hubs.md

 	> If Visual Studio prompts you to download the Azure Functions CLI tools, answer yes.
 You may then be warned that Windows Firewall has "blocked some features of this app."
 If that happens, click **Allow access** to unblock the CLI tools.

 1. Wait for execution to stop at the breakpoint on line 27.
-Then hover the cursor over the ```inputMessage``` parameter to view the JSON payload sent from the device to the IoT Hub and input to the Azure function.
+Then hover the cursor over the ```inputMessage``` parameter to view the JSON payload sent from the device to the IoT Hub and input to the Azure Function.

 	![Viewing the input message in the debugger](Images/vs-view-debug-info.png)